daffaalfandy/ambulance-notifier-service/README.md

 # Ambulance Notifier RESTful API

-This application is backend service for serving **Ambulance Notifier App**, capstone project for BANGKIT 2021.
+This application is backend service for serving [Ambulance Notifier App](https://gitlab.com/musthofaammar/ambulance-notifier), capstone project for BANGKIT 2021.
 This service was built using Flask.

 ## Installing application